Church of the Province of West Africa: Doctrine and practice

 The threefold sources of authority in Anglicanism are scripture, tradition, and reason.
 These three sources uphold and critique each other in a dynamic way.
 This balance of scripture, tradition and reason is traced to the work of Richard Hooker, a sixteenth-century apologist.
 In Hooker's model, scripture is the primary means of arriving at doctrine and things stated plainly in scripture are accepted as true.
 Issues that are ambiguous are determined by tradition, which is checked by reason.

 Ordination of women

-At its 20th Provincial Synod in 2000, the Province approved in principal the ordination of women to the priesthood.
+At its 20th Provincial Synod in 2000, the Province approved in principle the ordination of women to the priesthood.
 There is currently a variety of practice from diocese to diocese, with some remaining closed to the ordination of women as priests, and others welcoming the practice.
 The province does not permit the ordination of women to the episcopate.

 Ecumenical relations

 Like many other Anglican churches, the Church of the Province of West Africa is a member of the ecumenical World Council of Churches.